TURX/turx-homepage/acad/index.md

 - Generalizability of In-Context Learning for Transformer Models and Its Applications in Pluralistic Alignment: (WIP) ongoing honors thesis research with Prof. [Ramya Korlakai Vinayak](https://ramyakv.github.io/) and Ph.D. student [Daiwei Chen](https://chendaiwei-99.github.io/).
 - Opinion Dynamics Alignment in LLM Agents: (WIP) ongoing independent study research with Prof. [Junjie Hu](https://junjiehu.github.io/) and Dr. [Yun-Shiuan (Sean) Chuang](https://yunshiuan.github.io/).

-**Multilingual NLP and Computational Linguistics (Digital Humanities)**: With Japanese as one of my majors, I connects my NLP knowledge with my Japanese linguistics and classical Japanese courses.
+**Multilingual NLP and Computational Linguistics (Japanese NLP)**: With Japanese as one of my majors, I connects my NLP knowledge with my Japanese linguistics and classical Japanese courses.
 I have applied multilinguial transfer learning from modern Japanese to classical Japanese in WakaGPT, and applied computational linguistics tools to analyze the morpheme origins in Japanese literature.
-I am currently using clustering method to analyze the change of [role language](https://en.wikipedia.org/wiki/Yakuwarigo) in Japanese anime from a computational socialinguistics perspective.
+I have used clustering method to analyze [role language](https://en.wikipedia.org/wiki/Yakuwarigo) in Japanese media (game and anime) from a computational socialinguistics perspective.

 ## Papers